hashkat/hashkat/docs/tutorial02.md

 ## Next Steps

-With the completion of this second tutorial using ***#k@***, you are now familiar with restarting, stopping, running in different directories the basic networks you learned how to create in [**Tutorial 1**](http://docs.hashkat.org/en/latest/tutorial01/).
-Proceed to the next tutorial for an introduction on using the various different follow models offered by ***k@***, starting with a lesson on the [Random Follow Model](http://docs.hashkat.org/en/latest/tutorial03/).
+With the completion of this second tutorial using ***#k@***, you are now familiar with running, stopping, and continuing a new network simulation in any directory.
+Proceed to the next tutorial for an introduction on using the various different follow models offered by ***k@***, starting with a lesson on the [random follow model](http://docs.hashkat.org/en/latest/tutorial03/).